|

 Otto Nicolai: 'Die lustigen Weiber von Windsor' (The

-Merry Wives of Windsor - arranged by Weigert) with Else Ruziczka
+Merry Wives of Windsor - arranged by Weigert) with Else Ruziczka,

 Giacomo Puccini: 'La bohème' (abridged recording,

-- PD-27357/61.
+Waldemar Henke - PD-27357/61.

 Giacomo Rossini: 'The Barber of Seville' (abridged recording

-Guiseppe Verdi: 'Il trovatore' (abridged recording sung
+'Il trovatore' (abridged recording sung in German) with Hella

 Richard Wagner: 'Lohengrin' with Otto Helgers, Fritz